mobiusai-tech/mobiusai-tech.github.io/index.md

                             problem (DVRP) with AI solutions that use generative models to predict demand and adapt to custom constraints while learning from dispatcher preferences.
-Developed with Vanderbilt University's SmartTransit.ai team, our approach optimizes efficiency and has outperformed commercial vendors in real-world tests.</p>
+Developed with Vanderbilt University's SmartTransit.ai team, our approach optimizes efficiency and has outperformed other vendors in real-world tests.</p>
                     </div>
                     <div class="col-md-4 columnBlockLayout"
                         style="flex-grow: 1; display: flex; flex-direction: column; min-width: 250px; word-break: break-word;">